CartoDB/airship/CONTRIBUTING.md

 ### Making pull requests

+You will need to sign a Contributor License Agreement (CLA) before making a submission.
+[Learn more here.](https://carto.com/contributions/)

 1. When you're finished coding, `git checkout master`
 2. `git pull upstream master` (note that your local master should always reflect upstream master)
 3. `git checkout <your branch>`